severinson/CodedComputing.jl/README.md

 ## DataFrame columns

-Each row of the concatenated DataFrame corresponds to one iteration of a particular job, and the DataFrame has columns:
+Each row of the concatenated DataFrame corresponds to one iteration of a particular job.
+The DataFrame resulting from the PCA kernel have the following columns.

 * `iteration`: Iteration index
 * `jobid`: Unique ID for each run of the kernel, i.e., each unique `jobid` corresponds to one `.h5` file